And so it begins: Stellar Folk preparation guideline.

 Suggested Guided Meditation: Journey to the Body Temple

-Before stepping into ceremony it is essential to have some basic knowledge about the workings of repressed emotions and trauma in the body, even if you think you haven’t suffered from any trauma or adversity in your life.
-The truth is: all human beings have, in one way or another, and lots of it we inherited from our parents or grandparents.
-All of our triggers, coping mechanisms, relationship issues, anxieties and addictions stem from these traumas – big or small – or unsafe attachments in childhood.
+Before stepping into ceremony it is essential to have some basic knowledge about the workings of repressed emotions and trauma in the body, even if you think you havenโt suffered from any trauma or adversity in your life.
+The truth is: all human beings have, in one way or another, and lots of it we inherited from our parents, grandparents and even great-grandparents.
+All of our triggers, coping mechanisms, relationship issues, anxieties and addictions stem from these traumas โ big or small โ or unsafe attachments in childhood.

 This simple video explains how the autonomic nervous system works in 9 minutes; kindly watch it.